BaopingLiu/TI2Net/README.md

 # Data pre-processing
 * Frame extraction and face cropping
   * Frame extraction script is mainly based on the script provided by [FaceForensics++](https://github.com/ondyari/FaceForensics).
 We combine the script with Dlib to achieve frame extraction and cropping at once.
+You can find the processing in the [notebook](data_preprocessing.ipynb)

 * Identity calculation

 # Model training and evaluation

-* Evaluation
+* Evaluation:

 * Training